GeoWebCache/geowebcache/documentation/en/user/source/configuration/layers/parameterfilters.rst

 Regular expression filter
 -------------------------

-For more fine control of parameter values, GeoWebCache can recognize regular expressions for the value in a filter.
+For a finer control of parameter values, GeoWebCache can recognize regular expressions for the value in a filter.
 If a requested value matches the pattern in the regular expression, the request will proceed.

 .. note:: GeoWebCache uses standard Java regular expressions.
 For more information, please see the regular expression pattern documentation at:  `<http://download.oracle.com/javase/1.5.0/docs/api/java/util/regex/Pattern.html>`_.